Hacker0x01/pingpong/README.md

 ```

 ### Stashing PingPong balls
-Player is allowed to grab and stash PingPong balls in their hand.
-Player shamefully loses one life when caught stashing PingPong balls in pockets or hands.
+Player is **not** allowed to grab and stash any PingPong balls in their hand or pocket.
+Player will shamefully lose a life when caught stashing PingPong balls in pockets or hands.

 ## Introducing new laws
 Please make a pull request and the elderly of the table will decide if it's merge-worthy.